Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Calibrated aware models can exacerbate inequality

 The phenomenon that multiple models can have similar accuracy while differing in other properties, such as fairness, falls under the notion of model multiplicity.
 Before empirically investigating larger datasets, we shed light on this effect from the perspective of model multiplicity for a better theoretical understanding.
-In the next section, we provide the first tight bounds on model multiplicity and, based on that, derive bounds on the variance in disparate impact.